rafalwoycicki/RADseq_reads/README.md

 #### 4. Rescuing untrimmed reads:
 This step tries to rescue P5 and P7 reads which in the previous step were in the output of untrimmed reads.

-- The script rescues P5 reads which does not have paired correct P7 read (therefore untrimmed by the previous step), but contain anchiored at the 5' of P5 read SBF1 cut site "^TGCAGG".
+- The script rescues P5 reads which does not have paired correct P7 read (therefore untrimmed by the previous step), but contain anchored SBF1 cut site "^TGCAGG" at the 5' of P5 read .
-- The script rescues P7 reads which does not have paired correct P5 read (therefore untrimmed by the previous step), but contain anchiored at the 5' of P7 read MSE1 cut site with DBR region "^NNNNNNNNGCTAA".
+- The script rescues P7 reads which does not have paired correct P5 read (therefore untrimmed by the previous step), but contain anchored MSE1 cut site with DBR region "^NNNNNNNNGCTAA" at the 5' of P7 read .
 - The cut sites and DBR regions are left intact and not trimmed away.
 - Output file schema: Rescued.?.{barcode}.fq.gz